Veterinary dermatology: from allergy to parasites

 Veterinary dermatology: conclusion

-Dermatology for dogs and cats is a very complex specialty of veterinary medicine.
+Dermatology for dogs is a very complex specialty of veterinary medicine.
 Recent research results offer ever improving possibilities for treating even difficult diseases.